Processing math: 0%

 In traditional descriptions of discrete, finite-horizon LQR (i.e. Chow, Kirk, Stanford), the control law and cost function are given by

-Recall that P0 and K0 appear to converge as the number of time steps grows.
+Recall that P_0 and K_0 appear to converge as the number of time steps grows.
 They will approach a stationary solution to the equations

-as N. This is the Discrete Algebraic Ricatti Equations (DARE) and limNV0(x) and limNK0 are the cost-to-go and optimal control gain respectively for the infinite horizon LQR problem.
+as N\to\infty.
+This is the Discrete Algebraic Ricatti Equations (DARE) and \lim_{N\to\infty}V_0(x) and \lim_{N\to\infty}K_0 are the cost-to-go and optimal control gain respectively for the infinite horizon LQR problem.
 Indeed, one way to calculate the solution to the DARE is to iterate on the dynamic Ricatti equation.

 Implementation using GTSAM